-The goal of my research is to identify mechanisms underlying psychomotor responses to stress and pain, and to apply this knowledge to the prevention and treatment of chronic pain disorders.
+The goal of my research is to identify mechanisms underlying psychomotor responses to stress and pain, and to apply this knowledge to the prevention and treatment of chronic musculoskeletal pain disorders.
 We use a variety of neurophysiologic techniques to investigate how the central nervous system responds to stress and pain in healthy individuals and clinical populations.
-Common experimental techniques include surface and intra-muscular electromyography (EMG), peripheral nerve stimulation, and quantitative sensory testing.
-We also conduct clinical studies to investigate risk factors and novel treatment strategies for chronic pain disorders including neck pain and fibromyalgia.
+We also conduct clinical studies to investigate risk factors and novel treatment strategies for chronic pain, with a specific focus on spine pain and headache.

 Katrina Maluf, PT, PhD

 Applied Sensorimotor Research Laboratory (ASML).
 The ASML comprises 470 sq. ft. of dedicated research space in the Exercise and Nutritional Sciences Building (Room 213) at SDSU.
 The ASML houses research equipment used for quantitative sensory testing, electromyography, and clinical assessment of neuromuscular impairment and functional performance.
 Private clinical examination space and a conference area for research meetings are also available.
 Four shared computer workstations are used for data entry, processing, and analysis by students and research assistants.